-Same as the white gel pen, I use the correction tapes to cover mistakes, bigger mistakes that a white gel pen won’t do.
+Same as the white gel pen, I use the correction tapes to cover bigger mistakes that a white gel pen won’t do.

 This post is a lot lengthier than my usual writing, but that was because I really wanted to provide as much information as possible.
 I hope this post is helpful to you and maybe it can lessen your struggles when choosing bullet journal supplies.

 If you read all the way to this point, thank you and I hope you can find some inspirations or helpful information from this post.
 Don’t forget to follow me on Instagram and Youtube so we can talk more.
 See you next time!